madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 The problem is something called _domain independence_.
-It basically means if the set of values a variable can take changes from one database to another (but not the instances itself), the query should still compute the same thing.
+It basically means if the set of values a variable can take changes from one database to another (but not the instance itself), queries still compute the same thing.
 In other words, it prevents your program's result to change under your feet if the values in your database are the same.
-Since checking domain independence in general is undecidable, we use range restriction as a safe syntactic approximation achieves domain independence.
+Since checking domain independence in general is undecidable, using range restriction as a safe syntactic approximation.

-So in this implementation what this means is if I change the definition of datatype `Term` such that the symbols do not use `String` but instead a type for strings up to length 10, if my initial ground facts were all strings of length up to 10, then the results to all queries remain the same.
-We can't guarantee the same thing if there is domain dependence.
+In this implementation what this means is if I change the definition of datatype `Term` such that the symbols do not use `String` but instead a type for strings up to length 10, if my initial ground facts were all strings of length up to 10, then the results to all queries remain the same.
+We can't guarantee the same thing without domain independence.

 Another problem is that when a query is posed with free variables, we expect values to be filled for that variable.
-If we can deduce a generic fact such as `p(X,X)`, then asking for what values `X` might have well be the set of infinite strings.
+If we can deduce a generic fact such as `p(X,X)`, then asking for the values of `X` would enumerate the set of infinite strings.

-Bear in mind, there are Datalog's that lifts this restriction and it is not too much work.
+Bear in mind, there are Datalog variants that lift this restriction.
+In fact, it wouldn't be too much work to implement it here.
 We just need a notion of α-equivalence, a store that can handle non-ground values, and a unification algorithm that handles variables.

-#### Does the immediate consequence function have redundancy?

-Prepending already known facts may look redundant at first since our implementation is so inefficient that it will rederive all the known facts in each iteration.
-You are right, but it allows us to use list equality in place of set equality as the termination condition which we dive more into next.

 #### Every good thing must come to an end